XR2Learn/Enablers-CLI/README.md

 - XR2Learn Inference `v.0.2.X`, `v.0.3.0`
 - XR2Learn Personalisation `v.0.1.X`, `v.0.2.0`

+### Changelog

+A description of the main changes in the project’s versions can be found at [CHANGELOG.md].

 ## License

 The CLI code is shared under a dual-licensing model.
 For non-commercial use, it is released under the MIT